CMSC332-Fall-2025/CMSC332-Fall-2025.github.io/syllabus.md

 - The RFC-Editor portal (https://www.rfc-editor.org/) You likely don't know what this is right now, but you will soon.

+- All the example code from the TCP/IP Sockets in C text (https://cs.baylor.edu/~donahoo/practical/CSockets2/textcode.html)

 ## Coursework and Grading

 I am still considering this.
 Why?
 Because traditional grading schemes